Displayr/rhtmlMoonPlot/README.md

 ```

-# R Usage

-The actual R package - the project deliverable - is automatically generated in the `inst/htmlwidgets` and `R` directorues when you run `gulp build`.

-The signature definition is documented in the main [R file](src/R/CroppedImage.R)
+# Installation for development

+Prerequisites:

+1. Must have node.js version >= 5.0 installed
+2. tested on Ubuntu/Windows/OSX

+Steps:

+1. `npm install`
+2. `bower install`
+3. `gulp build`

+# To test in test browser context during development:

+Prerequisites: Chrome installed (tested on OSX only, should work in Windows/Linux)

+`gulp serve`

+This should load a browser window, where a list of links to examples will be displayed.
+Choose an example or add another example to [R file](src/R/index.html).
+When changes to the [widget definition](theSrc/scripts/moonplot.coffee) or any other file are saved, the browser will automatically reload.

 # To do

-1. Improve lunar surface algorithm
+- Improve lunar surface algorithm
-2. R code cleanup
-3. Expose visual algorithm settings to R user
+- Expose visual algorithm settings to R user
-4. Make graph more visually appealing
+- Make graph more visually appealing

-Font size is calculated from distance function, so the point size is
-(scaling factor)*(y.dist[i]/y.max.dist)^0.5)

-normalized distance from origin, square rooted multipled by a scaling factor